 A few weeks ago one of my students was having a really tough time getting the feel of syncopated pedaling.
 She was so frustrated I had her "shelf" the pedaling for a week.
 To reintroduce the concept we did an off the bench "experiment" that she'll probably never forget.

-1- We both laid on the floor flat on our backs .
+1- We both sat on the floor flat with our legs stretched out in front

 2- Then I had her count a measure of 8th notes aloud (1&2&3&4&).